CULEMO: Cultural Lenses on Emotion -- Benchmarking LLMs for Cross-Cultural Emotion Understanding: Discussion

 \subsection{Prompt Language Strongly Affects Cultural Emotion Understanding}

-As illustrated in Table \ref{tab:emo}, \textbf{prompt language} plays a major role in LLM performance for emotion prediction and sentiment analysis.
-For less-resourced languages like Hindi and Amharic, prompting in English consistently yields better results—sometimes by as much as a 20\% improvement.
+As illustrated in the Table \ref{tab:bias} and summarized results in Figure \ref{fig:summ}, \textbf{prompt language} plays a major role in LLM performance for emotion prediction and sentiment analysis.
+For less-resourced languages like Amharic and Hindi, prompting in English consistently yields better results—sometimes by as much as a 20\% improvement.
 Conversely, \textbf{in-language prompts with explicit country context} tend to work best for high-resource languages such as German and Spanish.
 These discrepancies stem from differences in both linguistic coverage and instruction-following abilities learned during pre-training.
 One practical solution is to leverage English prompts while specifying the target country (e.g., \texttt{“You live in <<country name>>,”}).